brentongunning/voodoo.js/config/readme.txt

 8-11-2013 - 0.8.5
 Added seam layer for eliminating the seam between antialiased layers.
 Added Cache to Model and View for sharing objects across different controls.
+Simplified API - Passing an options object when creating an engine.
+Simplified API - Replaced View.zMin/zMax with View.above/below.
 Reduced jitteryness when scrolling.
 Updated ThreeJs to r60.